Phoenix4582/WebAssignment/README.md

 [Simple-to-implement Modals from JQuery external library](https://jquerymodal.com/)

--PNG: B;
+-PNG: A;

 -SVG: B;

 Since I did not use static images for most of the implementation apart from the login page, I only implemented GIMP for resizing and modifying the resolution of the original image.
-SVG is basically implemented on the sidebar of admin.html from Font Awesome website and the favicon of the webpage.
+SVG is basically implemented on the sidebar of admin.html from Font Awesome website, and the synthesis of SVG and PNG for the favicon of the webpage.

--SERVER: A-;
+-SERVER: A;

 Server-wise, although implemented cookies for backing up the preferences of the user, the server still fails for fetching data from users' local storage(see [problems](#Problems) for specific description).
 And the simple structure and bootstrap-less implementation requires less work for content negotiation and works on URL validation.

--DATABASE: B+;
+-DATABASE: B;

 Some security work on database and prepared statements are implemented for database-related application security.

--DYNAMIC PAGE: A-;
+-DYNAMIC PAGE: A;

 Client-wise, a template html is created for valid users and their preference storage.